 Building a Micro-fulfillment System to Meet the Demands of eCommerce Buyers

 Customers demand easy access to products, speed to delivery, and high-touch customer service.
-Micro-fulfillment allows businesses to evolve quickly and navigate eCommerce demand..
+Micro-fulfillment allows businesses to evolve quickly and navigate eCommerce demand.
 In today’s modern world, this evolution is required for businesses to stay ahead of their competitors.
-Convenience takes precedent over the in-store experience of shopping and businesses that can serve customers through micro-fulfillment will win market share.
+Convenience takes precedent over the in-store experience of shopping and businesses that can serve customers through micro-fulfillment solutions will win market share.

 Micro-fulfillment systems put mini distribution centers in nearby urban fulfillment centers or in the back of retail stores to best serve local customers.
 This omni channel shopping experience is becoming a necessity, as customers expect to access goods electronically and in-store with ease.
 Deploying warehouse automation in these centers decreases costs, improves inventory management and streamlines the process to get goods to the end customer.
-Solve today’s fulfillment challenges with a scalable micro-fulfillment system built for the customer of tomorrow.
+Solve today’s fulfillment challenges with a scalable micro-fulfillment solution built for the customer of tomorrow.

 Setting Up Your Micro-fulfillment System